 I’m focused on portrait, documental, editorial and commercial photography.
-It’s my area of interest all that relates to national and international human causes.
+It’s my area of interest all that relates to national and international social initiatives.
 Portuguese native, and english working proficiency.
-I’m available for on location or off-site worldwide assignments in both short or long-terms projects.
+I’m available for on location or off-site assignments overseas in both short or long-terms projects, let’s talk!

 Born in Sorocaba, a municipality in the state of São Paulo, I was raised in a small neighborhood where I would play along all day with other kids in the street — riding a bike bigger than me and mostly hurting my feets trying to play soccer.
 After my teenage years watching movies all day long and having dreams about becoming a punk rock star, in the year 2002 I moved to São Paulo to study graphic design.
 In college I started to be even more interested in all things visual: design, illustrations, art direction and photography.
 In my 20’s I was reading more books than I can remember, and watching movies I have never heard of.
 Working in personal illustrations and design concepts helped me to start at an advertising agency in 2007 as an intern, and late 2011 after already being an art director I decided to study semiotics.
 Although an incomplete postgraduate, I learned the psychoanalytic aspects of human behavior and the conceptual intricacy structure of aesthetics.
 In the year 2014 I decided to learn photography, and it wasn’t easy as I thought; but I was extremely committed in learning all the details of the medium — by studying its craft and its history simultaneously.
 As the years passed by I became more interested in Brazilian culture, music, cinema and literature.
-I found Graciliano Ramos as good as Tolstoy and Dostoyevsky, and reading J. D. Salinger I had saddly underestimated Machado de Assis all my youth.
-I realized I wasn’t listening Bob Dylan, Beatles and Paul Simon as I used to listen; I would play Tom Jobim, Novos Baianos and Milton Nascimento instead.
-But in these past years a book would always intrigue me: “The Devil to Pay in the Backlands”, a book by Guimarães Rosa; I would read it 3 times until I decided I had to travel to Minas Gerais, to visit sertão (hinterland of Brazil’s northeast, especially northern Minas Gerais state), to know veredas and its people.
+I realized Graciliano Ramos is as good as Tolstoy and Dostoyevsky, and reading J. D. Salinger I had saddly underestimated Machado de Assis all my youth.
+I also noticed I wasn’t listening Bob Dylan, Beatles and Paul Simon as I used to; I would listen to Tom Jobim, Novos Baianos and Milton Nascimento instead.
+But in these past years a book would always intrigue me: “The Devil to Pay in the Backlands”, a book by Guimarães Rosa; I would read it 3 times until I decided I had to travel to Minas Gerais, to visit sertão (hinterland of Brazil’s northeast, especially northern Minas Gerais state).

 Finally, back in november 2015 I worked on a seminal personal photography project called “Minas Gerais: In the backlands paths”, which consists in a project based in Guimarães Rosa voyage with 8 boiadeiros (brazilian native cowboys) along 150 miles in 1952, and of course, inspired by his most acclaimed book “Devil to Pay in the Backlands” (Grande Sertão: Veredas) published in 1956.
 The idea was not artificially recreating the universe of sertão, and neither portrait their people in traditional costumes to make a misleading impression of past on contemporaneity.